How To Build Grocery Home Delivery App Like Amazon Fresh

 What is the explanation for this?

-People are becoming busier, and the grocery store, well, is becoming idler.
+People are becoming busier, and the grocery store, well, is becoming an idler.
 People should not go to the supermarkets on their own.
 They want groceries shipped to their house.
 This pattern is getting deeper by the day.
-Uber for X applications are in high demand because of those on-demand facilities.
+Uber for X applications is in high demand because of those on-demand facilities.

 People have begun to note the practice of social distancing, particularly in the wake of COVID-19 and other viruses/flu.
 As a result, customer millennials now have many more choices for staying at home and making transactions online via multiple platforms for food delivery, grocery shopping, and other household essentials at their fingertips.

-People have adapted to living at home, their everyday lives have changed drastically.
+People have adapted to living at home, and their everyday lives have changed drastically.
 So, if you’re looking for a way to build a strong same-day grocery delivery service, consider building a grocery app with improved logistics and planned deliveries.